Air Quality in India (With Interesting Statistics)

 What is causing so much air pollution in India?
-Besides the common sources of air pollution, other causes are: large number of cars, less greenery, poor public transport, less use of bicycles, burning of garbage and/ or plastic, burning of coal, traffic congestion and lack of maintenance of air quality standards by industries.
+Besides the common sources of air pollution, other causes are: large number of cars, less greenery, poor public transport, less use of bicycles, burning of garbage and/ or plastic, burning of coal, traffic congestion and lack of maintenance of by industries.
 As a result of these, the concentration of particulate matter (PM) which is another air pollutant, has risen exceedingly.

 Read more about Sources of air Quality degradation.

 In recent years due to increase in industries and residential areas, vehicles pollution level is increasing continuously.
 Geographically India is very diverse, with landscape ranging from snow-capped mountain ranges to deserts, plains, hills and plateaus.
 Because of that pollution levels are not equal in all locations.